Youth with Refugees Art Contest

 Why a youth art competition?

-As the old adage has it, an image is worth a thousand words.
+An image is worth a thousand words.
 This art contest is your chance to use your creativity for a good cause.
-Covid-19 is affecting everyone on the planet.
-The 70.8 million people who have fled their homes to escape conflict or persecution need to be protected from the virus, like everyone else.
-You can use your talents to help UNHCR share the message that everyone counts in the fight against Covid-19, including refugees!
+Worldwide, more than 80 million people have fled their homes to escape conflict and persecution.
+You can use your talents to help UNHCR share a message of solidarity with people forced to flee.